 Some bloggers prefer to manually approve comments, but that might be impossible to manage when you’re going away.
 As you don’t want the discussion to die out while you’re away, you should set Akismet WordPress plugin to do all the work for you.

 In WordPress settings in “Discussion” some bloggers usually have “Comment author must have a previously approved comment” checked.
 By removing this you let Akismet automatically approve comments.
 There is a tiny risk that one or two spam comments might go through the filter but I find Akismet generally does a great job.
-See more on fighting comment spam.
+Get comfortable about letting Akismet control and moderate the comments section for you.

 Having a large established audience is a great promotional tool for your content.
-As you are set to publish several articles while you are away your audience will help you spread the word as they normally would.
+As you’re set to publish several articles while you are away your audience will help you spread the word as they normally would.
 Help your visitors do the promotion for you by including social media sharing buttons in your articles.

 There are several good plugins for this, such as this one.
-I use my mobile phone to go through my after publishing marketing routine on social media when on holidays.
-This would take me some 10-15 minutes a day.
+Sometimes I use my mobile phone to go through my after publishing marketing routine on social media when on holidays.
+This would take me some 10-15 minutes a day, but there is an even better solution.